 Teej Festival In Haryana

 The festival of Teej is extremely popular with females in the regions of Haryana.
-This festival is known and celebrated as Haryali Teej.
+This festival is known and celebrated as Hariyali Teej.
 On this occasion, all the girls of the house are gifted with new clothes by the members of the family.
-During the evening, females offer their prayers to Goddess Parvati after listening to Haryali Teej Vrat Katha.
+During the evening, females offer their prayers to Goddess Parvati after listening to Hariyali Teej Vrat Katha.
 The evening is followed by dance and Teej songs.

 Teej Festival In Punjab